addiscent/vagrant-ruby-rails/README.md

 You may therefore manage or edit those files from either "within" the guest vbox, in the "/vagrant" subdirectory, or from "outside" the guest vbox, in the "vagrant-ruby" subdirectory.
 You may also use that directory, or any of its subdirectories, to share files between the host file system, and the guest vbox file system.

-If desired, you can customize the configuration/operation of your guest vbox by modifying the Vagrantfile and .sh provisioning files, (you will need to rebuild it, see the Vagrant documentation).
+If desired, you can customize the configuration/operation of your guest vbox by modifying the Vagrantfile and .sh provisioning files, (you will need to rebuild the vagrant guest vbox image, see the Vagrant documentation).

-After doing that, if you wish to place those modified vagrant box configuration files into a git source repository of your own, the guest vbox's "/vagrant" directory is probably the most convenient place to install a local git repository, ("git init"), for that purpose.
-This is one of the advantages of having git already installed, (which happened during the guest vbox build); git is ready to go, it can be executed from the "vagrant ssh" terminal immediately after the build.
+After doing that, if you wish to place those modified vagrant box configuration files into a git source repository of your own, the guest vbox's "/vagrant" directory is probably the best place to install a local git repository, ("git init"), for that purpose.
+By the way, this is one of the advantages of having git already installed, (git was installed during the guest vbox build); git is ready to go, it can be executed from the "vagrant ssh" terminal immediately after the build.
 Enter your git config info, such as your name and email address, (and remote repository URL, if desired), and git is ready for your use.

-The other atypical subdirectory in the guest vbox root is "/workspace".
-This subdirectory is also sync'd to the host; it is a subdirectory "mapped into" the other host subdirectory, named "/workspace", which you created immediately before building the guest vbox.
+The other subdirectory atypical to the guest vbox _Ubuntu_ root is "/workspace".
+This subdirectory is also sync'd to the host; it is"mapped into" the other host subdirectory named "/workspace", which you created immediately before building the guest vbox.
 This subdirectory is probably a good location for placing your Ruby et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox, as is your preference.
 As with the "/vagrant" directory, a git repository may be placed in one or more subdirectories of "/workspace" as needed.

-If this "/workspace" is used for your Ruby or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
-Among other advantages, this simplifies the segregation of guest box configuration change and Ruby project version control.
+If this "/workspace" subdirectory is used for your Ruby or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
+Among other advantages, this simplifies the segregation of guest box configuration changes and Ruby project version control.

 ### Product Pedigree